 Put another way, the same factors that prompt government to eliminate tuition at primary and secondary schools do not justify tuition-free higher education.

-Therefore, while the presence of “selfish parents” does merit the existence of public colleges and universities, that market failure alone cannot justify making higher education free.
+Therefore, while the presence of “selfish parents” does merit the existence of public colleges and universities, that market failure alone cannot justify making higher education tuition-free.

-A Family’s Inability to Maximize Efficiency: Information Problem
+A Family’s Inability to Maximize Efficiency: An Information Problem?

 There is one important assumption made in this “selfish parents” framework, however; parents are aware of the potential economic benefits from a college education, which may outweigh their monetary investment.
 That isn’t always the case.